How to effectively communicate about carbon offsetting?

-1. Understanding Carbon Neutrality
+1. Understanding carbon neutrality

 The concept of carbon neutrality is commonly used in corporate communications, but often incorrectly.
 As per the IPCC's definition, carbon neutrality is scientifically valid when it corresponds to a global equilibrium between anthropic emissions and anthropic absorption.
 As a result, an organization, a product, or a service cannot be carbon neutral, but it can contribute to global carbon neutrality.